Skip to Main Content

 By the end of the 80s, the original travel plazas, built between 1954 and 1956, were determined to be obsolete and unsuitable to attract name brand food concept vendors.
 New designs for each plaza were presented for Authority approval.
 The concept was to provide Adirondack-style structures of 11,000 sq. ft. or 15,000 sq. ft.
 All were replaced or remodeled between 1990-1994, the last significant redevelopment until now.

-Travel Plaza/Service Area Milepost Direction Opened Reconstructed
+No. Travel Plaza/Service Area Milepost Direction Opened Reconstructed

 1